35 Amazing Recommendation Letter Samples for Teacher

 Frequently Asked Questions

-Anyone can write a letter of recommendation.
-Most often, teachers ask trusted colleagues to write letters of recommendation for them.
+Anyone can write one.
+Most often, teachers ask trusted colleagues to write these for them.
 This can include mentors, members of the same team, principals, or even classroom assistants.
 It is usually best to request someone write the letter with whom you have a strong, professional relationship.
-Go with your best judgment.
+Use your best judgment.

 What information should you ask your colleague before you start writing?

-The first thing that you should ask your colleague for is who you should be addressing the letter to.
-If your colleague does not know who the letter should be addressed to, ask them for the school and the position they will be applying for.
+The first thing that you should ask your colleague is who you should be addressing the letter to.
+If your colleague does not know whom the letter should be addressed to, ask them about the school and the position they will be applying for.
 It is also acceptable to ask them for their resume, especially if you have known the person only in the setting of their current school.

 Letters of recommendation should always be formatted professionally.
-You can use recommendation letter templates to write these in programs such as Google Docs and Microsoft Word.
-There is no one tried and true way to write a letter, however, all professional letters follow strict formatting rules that adhere to business standards.
+You can use templates to write these in programs such as Google Docs and Microsoft Word.
+There is no one tried and true way to write a letter; however, all professional letters follow strict formatting rules that adhere to business standards.

 Keep Reading